Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: Elementary QM Reconciliation of Cases ( a ) and ( b )

 The probability of obtaining a $+1$ or $-1$ result for the measurement $\sigma$ is given by

 and

 where $|\tilde{u}\rangle$ and $|\tilde{d}\rangle$ are the eigenvectors of $\sigma$.

 With that review of the relevant qubit Hilbert space structure, we now obtain the correlation functions for the Bell states, which will represent a spin-entangled pair of particles for us.
 The correlation function is how we will connect NPRF to the type of conservation represented by the Bell states.
 As we will see in Section \ref{SecNPRFandQM}, the type of conservation at work here is nothing like that in classical physics.
 That's because when Alice and Bob are making their measurements in different reference frames (at different SG magnet angles), spin angular momentum can only be conserved \textit{on average}, not on a trial-by-trial basis.
-Thus, this ``average-only'' conservation does not \textit{resolve} the mystery of quantum entanglement, it is simply another \textit{articulation of} the mystery.
-In principle, the creation of an entangled state due to conservation of spin angular momentum is not difficult to imagine, e.g., the dissociation of a spin-zero diatomic molecule\citep{bohm} or the decay of a neutral pi meson into an electron-positron pair\citep{larosa}.
+Thus, this `average-only' conservation does not \textit{resolve} the mystery of quantum entanglement, it is simply another \textit{articulation of} the mystery.
+In principle, the creation of an entangled state due to conservation of spin angular momentum is not difficult to imagine, e.g., the dissociation of a spin-zero diatomic molecule\citep{bohm}.
 In reality, creating a Bell state in a controlled experimental situation is nontrivial\citep{hensen}, e.g., see Dehlinger \& Mitchell's detailed explanation for how they created a triplet state with photons\citep{dehlinger}.

 As shown by Ross\cite{ross2020}, two-particle states are created from single-particle states using the tensor product $\otimes$, so that $\left(\sigma_x\otimes\sigma_z\right)\left(|u\rangle\otimes|d\rangle\right) = -|d\rangle\otimes|d\rangle$ and $\left(\sigma_x\otimes\sigma_y\right)\left(|u\rangle\otimes|d\rangle\right) = -\textbf{i}|d\rangle\otimes|u\rangle$, for example.
 In this notation, the Bell states are